What is the Dodd-Frank Act?

 Under the Act, once a complaint is filed with the agency, it is up to the SEC or CFTC to investigate the allegations.
 If the SEC or CFTC confirm the validity of the whistleblower’s complaint and sanction the wrongdoer for $1 million or more, the whistleblower is entitled to a monetary reward.
 That reward is between 10-30% of any recovery made by the SEC or CFTC.
 If the SEC or CFTC does not investigate the wrongdoer and/or issue a sanction of $1 million or more, the whistleblower is not entitled to any award.

-Unlike the False Claims Act, in which a whistleblower can initiate a lawsuit against the wrongdoer if the United States fails to investigate or sanction the wrongdoer, the Dodd-Frank Act does not provide for a private right of action.
+However, unlike the False Claims Act, in which a whistleblower can initiate a lawsuit against the wrongdoer if the United States fails to investigate or sanction the wrongdoer, the Dodd-Frank Act does not provide for a private right of action.
 In other words, the whistleblower cannot file his or her own lawsuit against the company, but rather must rely on the SEC or CFTC to investigate.

 The Dodd-Frank Act is Extremely Successful

 Whistleblower tips and reward programs are an incredibly powerful incentive for whistleblowers to speak up, and an enormous amount of funds are brought into U.S. government coffers as a direct result of whistleblowers’ bravery.
+The SEC and CFTC’s Office of the Whistleblower Annual Reports to Congress continue to demonstrate the success of these whistleblower provisions.
+You can find them here and here.